- to jump to the next chapter, click here -

 First, we should make it quite clear that this is a discussion.
 We are going to be asking ourselves about the nature of the universe and of our reality, seeking to understand something about who and what we are, and this is an area in which there really are no experts.
 If we do not understand the answers ourselves, and we can do that only by reaching them ourselves, they are not truly answers at all.
 So each of us has an equal stake in this effort, and our contribution to it must reflect that.
 Certainly, the focus of activity in any book seems to be on the writer while the reader simply absorbs, nodding in agreement or mumbling in disgust.
 But that is nowhere near a satisfactory description of what we are undertaking, and if that is all that occurs, then we both lose.
 While it might seem that I am in a controlling position, able to determine what goes into this inquiry and the direction it will take, that is no more than appearance.
 Indeed, as I develop and pursue the thoughts and ideas included here, there will be many others which come to my mind but which will be excluded from the text for lack of space or time, or because I cannot find a way to put them into words.
 But nonetheless will I ruminate upon them as we go along, and I urge you to do the same with such points or concepts as may surface in your mind from time to time.
 When a thought arises which is not touched upon in the discussion, lay down the book, and follow its development in your own mind.
 Some in the sciences as well as other fields tell us today that our thoughts exist forever, and that there are ways we can retrieve or play back our own and those of others.
 If this is true, then possibly your tangential wanderings during this reading will intersect mine, to the eventual benefit of us both.
 In any case, I consider this effort a discussion, a mutual undertaking, not a lecture, and I hope that you will do so as well.

 Secondly, I would emphasize that this is not intended to be a dispassionate inquiry.
 Our interest is not academic but intensely personal.
 We have joined forces here, in effect, to find out if there is more to our lives than just meeting the mortgage payments, and there is nothing sterile about that concern.
 If our discussion does not somehow change the image we see in the mirror, give to it more meaning and purpose, then we have gone nowhere.
 The underlying subject matter of this book is fraught with emotion, and we would probably not be together today had it not already brought us to tears more than once.
-We are here precisely because we have, each in his own way, come to realize that the question of our true nature is an important one, something we need to understand, and is, or at least may be, susceptible to our own efforts at answering it.
-And our emotions will be present - anxiety, even anger, and hopefully some relief.
+We are here precisely because we have, each in his — each in her — own way, come to realize that the question of our true nature is an important one, something we need to understand, and is, or at least may be, susceptible to our own efforts at answering it.
+And our emotions will be present — anxiety, even anger, and hopefully some relief.
 That's all okay and to be expected.
 But the key is to express the emotions as they surface, and then to inquire of ourselves why a particular step found sensitive toes, and finally to move onward.
 In a discussion of this kind, there is no place for stone-walling, repression of feelings, or refusal to participate.
 By its nature, it will be personal; by ours, it can be productive.

 Also, in an inquiry in which we are all at once experts and novices, there are bound to be some internal contradictions and inconsistencies.
 To the extent possible, of course, we will stay on one track and follow it, but inevitably some of what may be said at one point will seem (even be) inconsistent with what comes forth at another.
 That is in the nature of a discussion, and this is a discussion of the nature of reality seen as I see it now and put into those terms and constructions which seem now best to express that view.
 I reserve the right to change my mind, and you should do the same.
 We are seeking truth, and while the path from here to there is a straight one, we have done and will continue to do a lot of stumbling and wandering about in the traversing of it.